hdahamsheh/HTabs-js/README.md

 JQuery plugin to render Tabs and navigation content by applying it to div.

-### Demo

-a demo hosted in [http://hdahamsheh.github.io/HTabs-js](http://hdahamsheh.github.io/HTabs-js) of two tabs; one is default and another applying custom options.

 ### HTML

 at first we must add references to "htabs.js" and "htabs.css" as below.